Measles Cases Across the United States

 Which states have the most measles cases right now?

 Case counts vary by state and are updated weekly.
 Use the map and table above to see current case counts for every state.
-States with active outbreaks are highlighted in the red section above.
+The red section above highlights states with multiple reported cases so you can spot the biggest current signals quickly.

 What are the symptoms of measles?